-If you look at the loading process in the image, you can easily see why this is such a handy metric.
+If you look at the image’s loading process, you can easily see why this is such a handy metric.
 You can easily spot what the LCP is and optimize the loading of that element.

 Google offers several tools to help you find all these elements.
 PageSpeed Insights, for instance, offers a wealth of data on Web Vitals, plus a whole lot of advice to improve your page.
-If we run yoast.com on PageSpeed Insights, we get a number of scores and below that score, advice.
-In our case, the LCP was average and that’s due to it being a large image.
+If we run yoast.com on PageSpeed Insights, we get several scores and advice below that score.
+In our case, the LCP was a large image.
 In the screenshot below, you can see that PageSpeed Insights correctly identified that element.
-Now you now what to improve!
+Now you know what to improve!

 According to Google, the LCP is affected by a number of factors:

-- slow server response times: so optimize your server, use a CDN, cache assets, et cetera.
+- Slow server response times: optimize your server, use a CDN, cache assets, et cetera.

 FID: First Input Delay

-The First Input Delay measure the time it takes for the browser to respond to the first interaction by the user.
+The First Input Delay measures the time it takes for the browser to respond to the user’s first interaction.
 The faster the browser reacts, the more responsive the page will appear.
-If you are looking to offer your users a positive experience — who isn’t? —, then you should work on the responsiveness of your pages.
+If you are looking to offer your users a positive experience — who isn’t? — then you should work on your pages’ responsiveness.

-The FID measures all interaction that happen during the loading of the page.
-These are input actions like taps, clicks and keypresses, but not interactions like zooming and scrolling.
+The FID measures all interactions that happen during the loading of the page.
+These are input actions like taps, clicks, and key presses, but not interactions like zooming and scrolling.
 Google’s new metrics call for an FID of less than 100ms to appear responsive.
-Anything between 100ms and 300ms needs improvement and you can view anything above that as performing poorly.
+Anything between 100ms and 300ms needs improvement, and you can view anything above that as performing poorly.

 What you need to know

-For instance, yoast.com has a pretty good score but it’s not perfect.
+For instance, yoast.com has a pretty good score, but it’s not perfect.
 There are still processes that prohibit us from getting perfect scores.
-Some of these are complicated to fix or we simply need this code for our site to function properly.
+Some of these are complicated to fix, or we need this code for our site to function properly.
 You should look at your scores and determine what you can do.
 Try to find the improvements that are easiest to do or result in the biggest performance jumps.